ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 ## Enable Payment Method
 The following takes Multibanco as example, but the process is the same for the remaining payment methods

-* To enable a payment method follow the steps:
+* To enable a payment method, follow the steps:
 1. (optional) Switch on this option if you are testing the payment methods, this will prevent the callback activation;
 2. Enable the payment method by switching the "Status" to Enabled;
 3. Click "Save" button;